chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

 - SceneBuilder functions build up a "scene description"
   - Just a struct to collect hi-level descriptions
-- We can imagine what some of these are
+- We can imagine what some of these nested structs are
   - goal
   - ego state
 - Fluent API implementations really simple
   - add actor
-- That's not super interesting.
-What's _really_ interesting is what you _do_ with `SceneDescription`
+- Not super interesting.
+  - How does Scene Description enable running tests?

 ---